Hey guys, Luka Hocevar from the Pack Fitness Business and Lifestyle here.

 To be honest, you wouldn’t.

-So here are some real tips that will make your fitness business have a solid foundation, success in the long term, and help you live the life you want and deserve (if you’re looking for shortcuts and magical advice, it doesn’t lie here):
+So here are some natural tips that will make your fitness business have a solid foundation, success in the long term, and help you live the life you want and deserve (if you’re looking for shortcuts and magical advice, it doesn’t lie here):

 #1 – Be Great At What You Do

 There is no escaping it!
 The foundation is being great at your skill and ensuring you stay humble enough to keep learning.
 Because we wear many hats, we must educate ourselves on training, nutrition, mindset, and self-help, as well as on the business side since we run fitness businesses (whether you have a facility or not).
 Suppose you are starting in the industry, then the process of working to be great counts as well.
 Your attitude towards becoming the best in your area matters when you first start!

 If you are planning to remove yourself from the business and don’t want to be at the forefront in the future, that is OK.
 Make sure that your core values of constantly improving carry over to your trainers and team.

 Do you have educational staff meetings?
 Or do you bring in top coaches to train your staff?
 Do you support continuing education and take your team to seminars?